keu/docs/software/install-airgapped.md

 > **Note:** If you have already enabled/disabled Astronomer platform components in your `config.yaml`, you can pass `-f/--values config.yaml` to `helm template` to print a list specific to your `config.yaml` configuration.

-## Step 3: Add Images to Your config.yaml File
+## Step 3: Add images to your config.yaml file

 Regardless of whether you choose to mirror or manually pull/push images to your private registry, the returned images and/or tags must be made accessible within your network.